Holiday Advertising Playbook 2024 Download Playbook New

 Last Words

-With third-party cookies being phased out, reaching audiences at the correct time and place has become challenging.
+With third-party cookies being phased out, reaching contextual audiences at the correct time and place has become challenging.
 Silverpush’s flagship product – Mirrors helps in context-relevant video-level ad targeting by identifying key contexts like celebrities, brands, objects, places, actions, on-screen text, and audio for nuanced targeting for more precise targeting.

 Content-aligned ad placement, brand safety, and customized brand suitability are all ensured during the process while reaching the potential audience.